 If the authentication procedure fails for some reason, the solution proposes that the UE attachs to the network using the same PMSI that was used for the previous failed attach.
 However, by using the same PMSI, an attacker may be able to correlate pseudonyms and thus, compromise privacy.It is always a trade-off whether to have new signalling messages or whether to add new functionality in UE and AU.
 This solution proposes that CP-CN/AU forwards the encrypted PMSI to the UE in the NAS authentication request message.
 Thus, there is a need to specify a new NAS messages.

-~ ~ ~ End of first text proposal ~ ~ ~
+The security of the scheme relies on that the long-term key is not compromised.
+This clash with the key issue #2.2 which assumes that long-term key is not safe.
+Thus there is a security concern how to protect PMSI if the long-term key is leaked. ~ ~ ~ End of first text proposal ~ ~ ~

 ~ ~ ~ Start of second text proposal ~ ~ ~